 Jerk with a Heart of Gold: He's a greedy, gluttonous owl who talks too much and only assists the Redwallers if he's promised food in return.
 Despite this, he still cares about the Redwallers and other kindbeasts, and he stays true to his word whenever he promises to help them.

 Too Dumb to Live: So Ovus, despite the Redwallers' apprehension, decides to kill three adders along with his very old friend Bluddbeak, who can barely even see.
 By themselves.
-It ends just about as well as you think it would.
+It ends as well as you think it would.

 Bigger Bad: Subverted.
 He's supposed to be this, but he doesn't do anything but tell his children to go retrieve his father's crown.
 See Orcus on His Throne below.

 Dirty Coward: In the backstory, when his father was locked in a death battle with a monstrous adder, all Agarnu could think about was running and saving his own hide.

 Evil Albino: As a Pure Ferret, he has white fur and pink-red eyes.